 Eight years ago, China issued a first warning: Authorities forbid banks from conducting bitcoin-related transactions.
 The restriction was a joint decision between the People’s Bank of China, financial regulators, and the information technology ministry, the BBC reported at the time.

-In 2014, and after government pressure, China's most prominent online merchant, Taobao, belonging to the Alibaba group, banned bitcoin sales.
-The move came just as Alibaba was trying to move toward its primary public offering of shares (IPO).
+In 2014, and after government pressure, China’s most prominent online merchant, Taobao, belonging to the Alibaba group, banned bitcoin sales.
+The move came just as Alibaba tried to move toward its primary public offering of shares (IPO).

 More attacks on Bitcoin and cryptocurrencies